I hit the deck; a door slams shut,

 I hold my nose with fingers quick,

-But Y is quite ahead.
+but Y is quite ahead,

-And looking back shouts,
+and, looking back, shouts,

 "Welcome X, we live among the dead".

-Below in twilight sprawling,
+Below in twilight sprawling

-is the subject of her greeting.
+is the subject of her greeting—

-Their shadows fading as their souls,
+their shadows fading as their souls,

 from rotting bodies fleeting.

-Twas now I saw the scale of things,
+'Twas now I saw the scale of things,

-that filled my heart with dread.
+that filled my heart with dread—

 A cartographic nightmare,

-the hordes of the undead.
+swells the hordes of the undead.

 We inch along the building's edge,

-so careful of our path.
+so careful of our path,

-Aware that any faltering could
+aware that any faltering could

-incur a mighty wrath.
+incur a fatal wrath.

 This route so often travelled,

-the black marks from her shoes,
+the black marks from her shoes

-Have marred the building's surface,
+have marred the building's surface,

 like a never-ending bruise.